Para-Lang/para-compiler/modules/README.md

 # Testing

 For testing purposes, [GTest (Google Test)](https://github.com/google/googletest/releases/tag/release-1.11.0) is used in an C++ environment, which will simply include the C-files and run them.

-In actual usage the Para-C Compiler will only use the bare C code as C, and only for testing C++ will/must be used.
+In actual code usage, the Para-C Compiler will use the code as regular C, and only for testing C++ will/must be used.